vietpn/topicanative/README.md

 _ have traveld thailand for 4 months ago
 What's the most beautiful place you've ever been to?
 _ thailand is a travelled country, there are many place in thailand.
-suchas: night market, temple, palace.
-Easyer shoping in thailand, allmost procuts cheaper than vietnam
+suchas: night market, temple, . allmost procuts cheaper than vietnam, Easyer shoping in thailand,

 ## Speak Up
 Are you planning on going anywhere for your next vacation?